-Module 1, Element 4 Identification of group-wide supervisor
+Identification of group-wide supervisor

-ComFrame Standard M1E4-1 Standard 25.3 "Involved supervisors determine the need for a group-wide supervisor and agree on which supervisor will take on tha role (including a situation where a Supervisory college is established)."
-Parameter M1E4-1-1 Guideline M1E4-1-1-1 A group-wide supervisor is identified for each IAIG.
+"Involved supervisors determine the need for a group-wide supervisor and agree on which supervisor will take on that role (including a situation where a Supervisory college is established)."

+A group-wide supervisor is identified for each IAIG.

 The group-wide supervisor would normally be the supervisor with the statutory responsibility to supervise the Head of the IAIG.

-Factors relevant to the identification of a group-wide supervisor include the location where: the Head of the IAIG is based the insurance business activities of the IAIG are actually controlled the largest proportion of the IAIG's balance sheet is located the main business activities of the IAIG are undertaken.
+Factors relevant to the identification of a group-wide supervisor include the location where:

+- the Head of the IAIG is based - the insurance business activities of the IAIG are actually controlled - the largest proportion of the IAIG's balance sheet is located or - the main business activities of the IAIG are undertaken.

 In some cases these factors may point to the same jurisdiction but in others there may need to be a discussion at a supervisory college to reach an appropriate conclusion.

 Consideration should be given in the selection of the group-wide supervisor to the degree of access to the IAIG's Governing Body, Senior Management and Key Persons in Control Functions.

-Guideline M1E4-1-1-2 In exceptional circumstances involved supervisors may identify two or more group-wide supervisors with the proviso that those supervisors identified work together seamlessly.
-When there are two or more group-wide supervisors there must be a clear, documented allocation of roles between them.
+In exceptional circumstances involved supervisors may identify two or more group-wide supervisors with the proviso that those supervisors identified work together seamlessly.
+When there are two or more group-wide supervisors there should be a clear, documented allocation of roles between them.